Course Descriptons By Program

-A study of the structure of the human body, this course includes discussion of the 11 fundamental systems.
+A basic study of the structure of the human body, this course includes discussion of the 11 fundamental systems.
 Each system is described in terms of its gross anatomy, with some discussion of histology and physiology where appropriate.
-Prerequisites: BIO 120 and BIO 215.
 Three lecture-hours and three laboratory-hours weekly.
-(4 crs.)
-Fall

 BIO307 - Plant Anatomy

-A detailed study of the form and function of the various cell and tissue types found in higher plants, this course also surveys how scientific knowledge of plant anatomy is applied within a diverse range of fields, including ecology, forensic science, archeology, climatology, the arts and engineering.
-Three lecture hours and three laboratory hours per week.
-Prerequisites: BIO 125 and 215.
-(4 crs.)
-Spring, even years
+A detailed study of the form and function of the various cell and tissue types found in higher plants, along with a survey of how scientific knowledge of plant anatomy is applied within a diverse range of fields, including: ecology, forensic science, archeology, climatology, the arts, and engineering.

 BIO325 - Animal Histology

-This course is a study of cellular differentiations in tissue, tissue identification and special functions, especially in the mammals.
-Prerequisites: BIO 120 and BIO 215.
-Three lecture-hours and three laboratory-hours weekly.
-(4 crs.)
-Spring, odd years.
+The study of cellular differentiations in tissue, tissue identification, and special functions, especially in the mammals.
+Three hours lecture and three laboratory hours weekly.

 BIO326 - General Microbiology

-A detailed study of bacteria and viruses, this course also places some emphasis on fungi, algae and protozoans.
-Special emphasis is given to medical aspects of bacteriology, immunology and virology.
-The cytology, physiology, microbiology and culture of microbes are pursued in the laboratory.
-Prerequisites: BIO 125 and 215, CHE 101 and 102, or permission of the instructor.
-Three lecture-hours and three laboratory-hours weekly.
-(4 crs.)
-Fall.
+A detailed study of bacteria and viruses, with less emphasis on fungi, algae, and protozoans.
+Special emphasis on medical, ecological aspects, along with virology and immunology.
+The cytology, physiology, microbiology, and culture of microbes are pursued in the laboratory.

 BIO327 - Parasitology